tessercat/pbx-docs/server/freeswitch/punt.md

 but different session IDs,
 a Lua hook script
 listens for login events
-and punts sessions
-when the session ID
-is not the expected value.
+and sends the events to the web app for processing.
+The web app sends `punt` back to the script when session ID is not the expected value and the script punts the misbehaving client.

 ```
 SWITCH_ADD_API(api_interface, "verto_punt", "Punt a verto session", verto_punt_function, "sessid");